-Prior to a court judgment granting an injunction, the court may issue an interim order (article 691 II GCCP) in cases of emergency or imminent danger.
+Prior to a court judgment granting an injunction, the court may issue, upon application or ex officio, an interim order (article 691 II GCCP) in cases of emergency or imminent danger.
 Thus, an interim order operates as a guarantee that ensures the content of the injunction judgment.
+If the application for an interim order is accepted, the relevant request for injunction measures is determined for discussion within 30 days.